MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 > [!TIP]
 > You can also select the expand button to expand the list to include names instead of just icons.

-- **Tree view** - Shows a tree view of all screens and controls in the current app.
+- **Tree view**: Shows a tree view of all screens and controls in the current app.
-- **Insert** - Allows you to add different controls to the screen.
+- **Insert**: Allows you to add different controls to the screen.
-- **Data** - Add or remove data such as tables that the app connects to.
+- **Data**: Add or remove data such as tables that the app connects to.
-- **Media** - Insert or remove media from the app.
+- **Media**: Insert or remove media from the app.
 - **Power Automate**: Add a flow using the [Power Automate pane](working-with-flows.md).
 - **Advanced tools**: Allows you to access the [Monitor](../monitor-canvasapps.md) and [Test](test-studio.md) tools to debug and test your app.
 - **Search**: Select to search for media, formulas, text, and more in your app.
 You can also do a search and replace.